PFTL/website/content/blog/29_args_kwargs.rst

 When not to use args and kwargs
 -------------------------------
-When you expand your programming toolbox, there is a common desire to use what you have just learnt at every possibility that you encounter.
+When you expand your programming toolbox, there is a common desire to use what you have just learned at every possibility that you encounter.
 However, you have to be aware of the consequences and advantages of using ``args`` and ``kwargs`` in your code.
 Let's consider, for example, a function that calculates the area of a triangle.
 We could define it like this:

 .. code-block:: python

     def area(base, height):
         return base*height/2

 If you look at the code above, you can easily understand what is going on.
-If you want to use what you have just learnt, we can re-write the code to:
+If you want to use what you have just learned, we can re-write the code to:

 .. code-block:: python